reemdesouky/BankManagmentSystem/README.md

-This is a guide to our system.
-This is a complete Bank Managment System project with all the needed features.
+This is a complete Bank Managment System project with all the needed features. there are a main function, a separated functions ,but they are also contained in the main, and the test files which are 'accounts.txt' and 'users.txt'. all you need to look at is 'main.c', the test files, and 'README.md' of course.
 More details about features, algorithms used, and a user manual are attached below:
 1. Structures:
 Transaction Structure (Transaction): This structure is used to store transaction details.